Workshops and Seminars

 Teaching about refugees: forced displacement, political asylum, deportation and repatriation

-Drawing from current and historical examples from around the world, this day-long workshop will address why and how people become displaced, the problems that refugees and migrants face, how they rebuild their lives in new countries, and what happens when they are sent back to their countries of origin.
-Expert speakers will cover topics of forced migration and, how mass movements of people relate to issues of human rights and social justice in a global society.
-Presenters will also introduce some of the historical and political processes that led to the displacement of various refugee communities to gain an understanding of multiple perspectives on, and reasons for, the displacement of people.
+Drawing from current and historical examples from around the world, this day-long workshop addressed why and how people become displaced, the problems that refugees and migrants face, how they rebuild their lives in new countries, and what happens when they are sent back to their countries of origin.
+Expert speakers covered topics of forced migration and how mass movements of people relate to issues of human rights and social justice in a global society.
+Presenters also introduced some of the historical and political processes that led to the displacement of various refugee communities to gain an understanding of multiple perspectives on, and reasons for, the displacement of people.

-The workshop is designed for social studies educators at the middle and high school level, and addresses Texas and national teaching standards that examine themes of migration and human rights; how culture and experience influence people’s perceptions of places and regions; and concepts related to the rights and responsibilities of citizenship.
-Teachers will leave with materials and strategies for introducing these concepts to their students.
-Sample lesson plans will strengthen student decision-making and critical-thinking skills needed to organize and use information acquired from a variety of sources (historical texts, photographs and other documents), and will guide students in using maps and spatial thinking to understand and communicate information.
+The workshop was designed for social studies educators at the middle and high school level, and addressed Texas and national teaching standards that examine themes of migration and human rights; how culture and experience influence people’s perceptions of places and regions; and concepts related to the rights and responsibilities of citizenship.
+Teachers left with materials and strategies for introducing these concepts to their students.
+Sample lesson plans strengthened student decision-making and critical-thinking skills needed to organize and use information acquired from a variety of sources (historical texts, photographs and other documents), and guided students in using maps and spatial thinking to understand and communicate information.

 Webinar: Nectar in a Sieve

 Great Works, Great Ideas was a five-part webinar series exploring great ideas and great works of literature and architecture and the impact they've had on socieities and cultures throughout the ages.